This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 The stiffness, rigidity, and spasms that many people with cerebral palsy experience are disruptive, uncomfortable, and even painful or interfere with swallowing and breathing.
 Muscle relaxants for cerebral palsy can help relieve these symptoms.
 Medication use is just one line of treatment for CP, used along with surgery, therapies, and other interventions.

 Cerebral palsy is a disorder of movement and muscles.
 It is related to nerve and brain damage.
-When these parts of the body are damaged it affects the muscles and therefore how a person moves.
-The severity of this effect varies by an individual with some unable to walk while others struggle with balance.
+When these parts of the body are damaged, it affects the muscles and, therefore, how a person moves.
+The severity of this effect varies by individual, with some unable to walk while others struggle with balance.

 The most common type of CP is spastic, which means that muscle tone is increased compared to someone without the condition.
 The increased tone makes the muscles stiff and rigid, and as a result, movements are spastic.

-The spasms may affect one whole side of the body, mostly the legs, or in severe cases, all parts of the body, including the face and throat.
+The spasms may affect one whole side of the body, mainly the legs, or in severe cases, all parts of the body, including the face and throat.

 Less common types of CP affect balance, control of movements, and even the ability to swallow or talk.
-In some cases, an individual’s muscle tone can vary from too loose to too tight.
+Sometimes, an individual’s muscle tone can vary from too loose to tight.
 This is called dyskinetic CP.

 Other patients with the condition have varying symptoms that can’t be categorized as one type or another.
 Nearly all CP patients experience rigid and spastic muscles at least some of the time.